 (9) Be aware that the use of unreleased exam materials - whether photocopied, roughly transcribed, or otherwise - as part of your preparation for the exam constitutes academic misconduct/dishonesty.
-Moreover reproducing or trafficking in unreleased questions is civilly actionable.
-If you find, receive, or are offered unreleased questions, be responsible and act promptly to ameliorate academic unfairness by letting me know; I will pursue no action against you in this regard if you make timely notice to me, which may be made anonymously, specifically identifying the materials, preferably by submission of a copy.
+Moreover, reproducing or trafficking in unreleased questions is civilly actionable.
+Be aware that I may employ statistical analytical techniques to look for patterns that indicate cheating in this regard.

+(10) If you find, receive, or are offered unreleased questions, be responsible and act promptly to ameliorate academic unfairness by letting me know; I will pursue no action against you in this regard if you make timely notice to me, which may be made anonymously, specifically identifying the materials, preferably by submission of a copy.
 The notice is timely if (i) it is near the beginning of the semester, (ii) it is reasonably soon after you come into possession of the materials and there is enough time to prevent such questions from being used on the exam and to release them to the class for their meaningful use in studying, or (iii) it is immediately upon coming into possession of the materials.

-(10) Also be aware that a crucial part of exam security is often the numbering of exam booklets and the marking of booklets with students' exam identification numbers.
+(11) Also be aware that a crucial part of exam security is the numbering of exam booklets and the marking of booklets with students' exam identification numbers.
 I anticipate that booklets will be clearly marked with a space for you to write your exam identification number.
 Do not omit to do what you are asked in this regard, and do not omit to turn the exam booklet back in.
-An omission in this regard, even an innocent one, will be catastrophic for your grade, likely resulting in a failing grade.
+You can expect that an omission in this regard, even an innocent one, will be catastrophic for your grade, causing you to receive a failing grade for the course.